soloachy/Snake-with-arduino-on-a-VGA-screen/README.md

 # disclaimer
-for this code to work you need to have installed the library VGAX by sandro maffiodo https://github.com/smaffer/vgax
+for this code to work you need to have installed the library VGAX by sandro maffiodo https://github.com/smaffer/vgax and use at least an arduino mega in terms of memory

 # credits
 Sandro Maffiodo VGAX library